chinchalinchin/scrilla/README.md

 ## Optional Configuration

-<b>scrilla</b> can be configured with the following environment variables.
+<b>scrilla</b> can be configured with the following optional environment variables.
 Each variable in this list has a suitable default set and so does not need changed unless the user prefers a different setting.

 - RISK_FREE

-Determines which US-Treasury yield is used as the basis for the risk free rate.
-This variable will default to a value of `10-Year`, but can be modified to any of the following: `"3-Month"`, `"5-Year"`, `"10-Year"`, or `"30-Year"`.
+Determines which annualized US-Treasury yield is used as stand-in for the risk free rate.
+This variable will default to a value of `10-Year`, but can be modified to any of the following: `3-Month`, `5-Year`, `10-Year`, or `30-Year`.

 - MARKET_PROXY

-Determines which ticker symbol is used as a proxy for the market return.
+Determines which ticker symbol is used as a proxy for the overall market return.
 This variable will default to a value of `SPY`, but can be set to any ticker on the stock market.
+Recommended values: `SPY`, `QQQ`, `DJI` or `VTI`.

 - FRONTIER_STEPS